 Entering Kindergarten marks a very important time in the life of your child.
 It is our goal to make the kindergarten experience a worthwhile, meaningful year in the public school education of your son or daughter.
 The School District of Janesville provides a kindergarten program, which enhances the way a child develops in the early years and provides school experiences that will meet the student’s needs.
 We extend a warm invitation to you to work with us in the joint task of developing your child’s abilities to the fullest.

-Kindergarten enrollment for students entering the School District of Janesville in the fall of 2017 is set for December 5-16.
-If your student is enrolled in a School District of Janesville Pre-School for Janesville (P4J) or Early Childhood (EC) program, you will not need to re-enroll them.
-All students should enroll at the New Student Enrollment Office of the Educational Services Center (ESC), located at 527 S. Franklin Street.
+Dates for kindergarten enrollment for students entering the School District of Janesville in the fall of 2018 are being planned now, typically it will take place in December.
+If your student is already enrolled in a School District of Janesville Pre-School for Janesville (P4J) or Early Childhood (EC) program (those held at Adams, Jefferson, Jackson, Madison and Wilson elementary schools), you will not need to re-enroll them.
+All other students enrolled in the community P4J sites not mentioned above will need to complete enrollment at the New Student Enrollment Office of the Educational Services Center (ESC), located at 527 S. Franklin Street.

-Children must be five years of age on or before September 1, 2017 to be eligible to enter kindergarten during the 2017-2018 school year.
-Times for kindergarten enrollment at the ESC's New Student Enrollment Office will be:
+Children must be five years of age on or before September 1 to be eligible to enter kindergarten for the following school year.
+Please call our enrollment office for any additional questions at 608-743-5006.

 To enroll kindergarten students, parents/guardians should bring the following to the ESC: